Mark-MDO47/HalloweenEyes/HW/XIAO_ESP32S3_Sense/README.md

 As mentioned in this video, there are a couple of oddities you might see when using this module.

 1. You may have trouble loading the module, getting "No serial data received" for example.
-In this case, use a toothpick or non-conducting probe to hold the "Boot" button down before inserting the USB cable and it may load again.<br>
+In this case, use a toothpick or non-conducting probe to hold the "Boot" button down before inserting the USB cable and it may load again.
+    - if the yellow LED is blinking (not red) you might have this problem
+    - This problem may persist... :^(
 <img src="https://github.com/Mark-MDO47/HalloweenEyes/blob/master/HW/XIAO_ESP32S3_Sense/images/XIAO_ESP32S3_Sense_NoSerialDataRcvd.png" width="600" alt="XIAO ESP32S3 Sense getting No serial data received">

-2. After loading, the module may just not run.
+3. After loading, the module may just not run.
 In this case, disconnect the USB cable and re-connect and it may start running.
 Otherwise, try re-loading.

 Also thanks to the **techiesms** YouTube "Smallest Camera Module based on ESP32 S3 | XIAO ESP32S3 Sense"
 - https://www.youtube.com/watch?v=_wvuOsRgmt4